Stanliest/StudyNote/3AO4/README.md

 ### Blackboard
 1. data store is **active**, clients are passive(clients are called knowledge source)
 2. most of software are **knowledge based systems**: voice and image recognition system, security system
+3. two parts: blackboard data store and knowledge sources.
+4. the data change triggers a matched knowledge source
+5. each knowledge source is independent, they collaborate together to solve complex problem with uncertainties
+6. **benefits**:
+* scalability: easy to add new knowledge source
+* concurrency: all knowledge can work in parallel
+7. **limitations**:
+* tight dependency between knowledge and blackboard
+* difficult to make a decision when to terminate reasoning
+* synchronization of multiple agents is an issue
+* debugging is challenging